fbpx

 Lightly flour a counter surface.
 Place 1 pie disk on the counter and use a rolling pin to roll dough out to a large circle.
 Lift and rotate the dough between each roll to prevent sticking.
 The crust may crack while rolling out, just carefully press it back together.
 It won’t be perfect.
 When the dough is larger than your pie dish (12″ diameter), take the rolling pin and starting at the top of the dough, furthest away from you, roll the dough towards you, over the rolling pin.
 Lightly roll the dough over the pin until the entire dough is wrapped around the rolling pin.
 Carefully place rolling pin overtop your pie dish and unroll the dough onto the dish.
 Carefully press the dough down into the pie dish, without pushing hard.
 Flute the edges by folding the excess underneath, then pinching the edges with your thumb and fingers.
 Transfer the pie dish to the freezer for 30 minutes to 1 hour or more.

 In a medium bowl, combine the sugars, eggs, vanilla, and salt.
-Pour the cooled butter mixture into the bowl while stirring.
+Pour the syrup from the last step into the bowl while stirring constantly to avoid curdling the eggs.
 Remove the pie crust from freezer and cover the base with 1 ½ cups chopped pecans, then pour the filling overtop.
 With the remaining pecans, decorate the top with pecan halves until the entire top is covered with pecan halves.

 Bake the pie for 15 minutes at 425℉, then reduce temperature to 350℉ and bake for additional 30-35 minutes.
 Pie will have puffed up in the center and look set.
 Remove from oven and allow to cool completely.